ddella/FakeAPI/swarm_stack.md

 docker stack rm fakeapi
 ```

+>**Note:** Make sure that the Docker image you built previously is local on **EVERY** Swarm node.
+A node doesn't retreive the image from the manager node.

 ## Docker Swarm stack
 The `docker-compose-stack.yml` file to start multiple copies of FakeAPI with one Redis database on a Docker Swarm.